sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="./demo/gifs/demo-create-inkscape.gif"/>
 </p>

 Let me break it down for you.
-Firstly, I change into `INSERT` mode in VS Code Vim and type my new figure's name `figure-test`.
-And then, I press `ctrl`+`f` to trigger the keybinding, which will automatically create an Inkscape figure named `figure-test` for me and open it.
+Firstly, I changed into `INSERT` mode in VS Code Vim and typed my new figure's name `figure-test`.
+Then, I press `ctrl`+`f` to trigger the keybinding, which will automatically create an Inkscape figure named `figure-test` for me and open it.

 > The three files will be created along the way: `figure-test.pdf`, `figure-test.pdf_tex` and `figure-test.svg`.
 Unfortunately, to rename a file, you'll need to manually rename three of them.